UnityOfFairfax/selenium-wiki/Building-WebDriver.md

 You'll get a long way with just:

-`go //java/server/src/org/openqa/selenium/remote/server:server:uber //java/client/src/org/openqa/selenium:client-combined:project`
+`go //java/server/src/org/openqa/grid/selenium:selenium //java/client/src/org/openqa/selenium:client-combined`

 That'll build the standalone "selenium server" jar and the client library too.
 The build output will tell you where the output files are being placed.

-You can replace that second target with:
+A shortcut for just building the standalone server is:

-`//java/client/src/org/openqa/selenium:client-combined:uber`
+`go selenium-server-standalone`

-The "uber" implicit targets build a single "uber jar" containing all the compiled java from the project, as well as all third party dependencies.
-The "project" implicit target is similar, but excludes third party dependencies.
+The `selenium.jar` output file will be located at `buck-out/gen/java/server/src/org/openqa/grid/selenium/selenium.jar`

 ## Sources

-`//java/server/src/org/openqa/grid/selenium:selenium:project-srcs` will give you some sources.
+`//java/server/src/org/openqa/grid/selenium:selenium-server-sources` will give you some sources.

 ## Building the Android Atoms
 `./go //javascript/android-atoms:atoms`